NatCon Day 3: Wrapped - Honi Soit

 Shortly thereafter, NLS successfully moved a motion to implement a third gender option (‘X’) for all forms of student identification.
 Motion 4.10 for the NUS to affirm the Darlington Statement on intersex rights was also moved by NLS, with delegates speaking to its importance and saying that ‘there’s a reason we include the I in LGBTQI.’

-Despite protests from Unity, a motion to condemn the Religious Descrimination Bill successfully passed including wording that condemned the ALP’s inaction.
+Despite protests from Unity, a motion to condemn the Religious Discrimination Bill successfully passed including wording that condemned the ALP’s inaction.

 A motion condemning the Victorian Police for holding an ‘LGBTQIA+ community town hall event’ stirred the conference floor.
-This comes in the wake of findings from the Victorian Pride Lobby that most LGBTQIA+ Australians do not trust police.
+This comes in the wake of findings from the Victorian Pride Lobby that most LGBTQIA+ Australians do not trust the police.
 After a failed amendment from Unity to remove an action point, SAlt and NLS defended the motion.

-NLS seconder Jye Langley said that “This event is about making cops feel good about themselves and will not improve the lives of queer individuals,” whilst SAlt member Shirley Killen argued that “We need to be clear that cops have never and will never be friends of queer people.
+NLS seconder Jye Langley said that “this event is about making cops feel good about themselves and will not improve the lives of queer individuals,” whilst SAlt member Shirley Killen argued that “we need to be clear that cops have never and will never be friends of queer people.
 To suggest that there can be some reconciliation is a joke.”

-In contrast, Unity member and RMIT Vocational Education Officer Sheldon Gait spoke against the motion, arguing that “There are countries not so far from here where gay people are executed” and that the safety of queer people in Australia can be attributed to police.
+In contrast, Unity member and RMIT Vocational Education Officer Sheldon Gait spoke against the motion, arguing that “there are countries not so far from here where gay people are executed,” and that the safety of queer people in Australia can be attributed to police.
 After a continued defence which he jokingly attributed to ‘liking a man in uniform’, Gait was booed and the motion carried.

 The Conference soon turned to consider disaffiliating and withdrawing itself from its partnership with CISA (Council of International Students Australia).
 CISA purports to be the peak organisation representing international students at the federal level.
 The body is mired in chaos as one of its former Presidents resigned mid-term in 2020 and recently elected controversial former Adelaide University SRC President Oscar Ong as its National President.